Jointly Doing the Right Thing Right

 Respecting human dignity means regarding persons not just as mere means to an end, but as ends in themselves.IMMANUEL KANT (freely adapted)

-On the other extreme of trusting each other – which in times of also necessary and omnipresent alternative facts, information security discussions and also infamous, rather notrorious, GDPR/DSGVO controversies that are accelerated by digitization – we should also beware of a zero-trust pradigm shift.
-It is observable that more or less war-related conflicts currently emerge that very often resonate with this sphere.
+On the other extreme of trusting each other – which are accelerated by digitization in times of also necessary and omnipresent alternative facts, information security discussions, and also infamous or rather notrorious GDPR/DSGVO controversies – we should also beware of a zero-trust pradigm shift.
+It is observable that more or less war-related conflicts currently emerge that very often resonate with this sphere, in order to increase “security” or rather surveillance and control.

-One of the main ingredients of flourishing relationships is trust, which usually is not an issue until it actually is an issue – hypothesized there does not already exist a destroyed trust trauma, which can also be irrevocable.
+We should beware of a surveillance-society, because one of the main ingredients of flourishing relationships is trust, which usually is not an issue until it actually is an issue – hypothesized there does not already exist a destroyed trust trauma, which can also be irrevocable.
 Trust between people is indispensible.
 We could exemplarialy never learn anything useful from anyone else if we never trusted anybody.
-We could not cooperate with each other.
-Trust is sine qua non.
-Although or despite the facts that after all, other might not be telling us the truth or realizing their part of a deal – like exemplarialy mentioned with respect to the ingredients of social contracts like autonomy and reciprocity.
+Just remind yourself of beeing a baby that trusts his or her parents.
+We could not cooperate with each other without a certain amount of trust.
+Therefore “trust” is sine qua non for human relationships – although or despite the facts that after all, other people might not tell us the truth or realizing their part of a deal – like exemplarialy mentioned with respect to the ingredients of social contracts like autonomy and reciprocity.
 Nontheless it is a precondition for a well-functioning society or as a way to handle complexities of living, that can also be baneful.

 Trust is a crucial ingredient.
 It is additionally expressing our respect for ourselves and others.
 We treat others with respect when we place our trust in them, and expect them to deal honestly with us.
-And, rather usually than – hopefully – the other way around, we want to be trustworthy, too.
+And, rather usually than – hopefully – the other way around, we want to be ourselves trustworthy people, too.
 Some might argue that this is all too idealistic.
 Well, it might be idealistic, right.
-To my mind such an argument targets on just one thing: You too, please throw your values overboard, because it’s useless, it is futile anyways and you will for sure get the sucker’s payoff.
-Eventually nothing more than insubstantial killer argument.
-I do not mean fully blue-eyed greenness or unreflected ingenuousness, like getting won over by a fluffy toy.
+To my mind such an argument targets on just one thing: You too, please throw your values off-board, because it’s useless, it is futile anyways and you will for sure get the sucker’s payoff.
+Eventually nothing more than insubstantial killer argument to attact an idealistic view of mankind, so that you might not even start trying its achievement.
+I do not mean something like “fully blue-eyed greenness” or unreflected ingenuousness, like getting won over by a fluffy toy.
 Mistrust is also a human capability that holds its raison d’être.
 But: A zero-trust world is – to my mind – for sure not what you want to design out there.
 Deception and coercion, the antitheses of trust, may not be universalized.
-It would be a grey, dark and dystopian world.
+It would be a grey, dark and dystopian world, with a humanity that is living in a panopticon.
 Anyways, as it might be the case that you even never fully know your spouse – which is on the other hand vivifying – security measures, combined with specific regulations are important preconditions for trust, supporting an moral environment for trust-based relationships.
 But they must not necessarily just exist oberserving and intervening from the outside.

 What Else Can We Do?